 Cohomology and Extensions

-A Heisenberg group is a Lie group integrating a Heisenberg Lie algebra.
+A Heisenberg group (or Weyl-Heisenberg group) is a Lie group integrating a Heisenberg Lie algebra.

 There are several such, and so the conventions in the literature vary slightly as to which one to pick by default.